JobiJoba/everyday-laravel/days/day1.md

 # Day 1

--   Install Laravel, launch the site, make sure it works, create a new page.
+-   Install Laravel, launch the site, make sure it works.
+-   Create a view and play with the router, with parameters, etc
+-   Play with controller also

+## Summary

+Everything with route happen in Web.php
+Create a route for every new page

 ### With a view